cmerrit25/Terriam/README.md

 - [ ] Reward XP or loot if the player wins.

 ### `train()`
-- [ ] Increment player stats such as health, attack, armor, or speed.
+- [ ] Increment player stats such as health, attack, armor, or speed.          <------ DO THIS NEXT
-- [ ] Optionally cost time or resources.
+- [ ] Optionally cost time or resources.                                       <------ DO THIS NEXT
-- [ ] Print progress so the player can see improvement.
+- [ ] Print progress so the player can see improvement.                        <------ DO THIS NEXT

 ### `explore()`
 - [ ] Randomly generate exploration outcomes: